driv/driv.github.io/_posts/2016-05-20-docker-swarm-cluster-on-a-laptop.markdown

 ---
 We are going to follow this [docker swarm tutorial](https://docs.docker.com/swarm/install-manual/), make it work on Virtualbox with Vagrant instead of AWS and script the configuration using Ansible.

+You can find the final result on [this repository](https://github.com/driv/blog_docker-swarm-cluster-on-a-laptop).

 Let's get started.

 # Tools